yuv41/private-5v5-server/README.md

  + Download the latest release.
  + Upload files to your gameserver.

-# Compiling source & Installing
+# Installation from source
- + To install this sourcecode you'll need to compile all the plugins on your own.
+ + To install this from sourcecode you'll need to compile all the plugins on your own.
  + Download the repository.
  + Head over to "*addons/sourcemod/scripting*"
  + Open compiler.exe to start compiling all plugins